We all want to get traffic to our websites. We want to build audiences who are interested in what we have to say and responsive to our offers.

 Most of us (I hope) know better than to self-identify as thought leaders.
 But we think it would be kind of great if other people started calling us that.

 First, the petty part: I just hate the term.
 It’s a clumsy verbal construct that has no need to exist.

-Saying “thought leadership” instead of influence has always reminded me of Homer Simpson calling his garage a “car hole.”
+Saying “thought leadership” instead of influence has always reminded me of Moe from The Simpsons calling his garage a “car hole.”